 Is Your DirecTV Bill Too Much to Handle?

 I am writing this in hopes that those frustrated with the cost of their DirecTV bill will be able to flip the script on DirecTV and come away with a better deal.
 If you are familiar with my article "Insider Secrets of DirecTV," you are aware that there are many different promotions that one can take advantage of in order to reduce their bill.
-But, what does one do when they cannot receive one of these offers?
-That is the question I will provide an answer for in this article.
+But, what do you do if you can't get one of these offers?
+This article answers that question.

 I Want to Cancel My DirecTV Service

 Maybe you have just got off the phone with a customer service rep. If you are reading this in the first place, you are probably upset with the level of customer service you have been given.
 Your mind races over to that "Cancel DirecTV" button.
 Take a moment and read the following before taking actions you cannot undo.